 by Ruth Chou Simons

-Ruth Chou Simons is a Wall Street Journal bestselling and award-winning author of several books, including her newest book When Strivings Cease.
-She is an artist, entrepreneur, and speaker, using each of these platforms to spiritually sow the Word of God into people’s hearts.
-Through her online shoppe at GraceLaced.com and her social media community, Simons shares her journey of God’s grace intersecting daily life with word and art.
+Ruth Chou Simons is a Wall Street Journal bestselling and award-winning author of several books, including her most recent Emmanuel: An Invitation to Prepare Him Room at Christmas and Always.
+She is an artist, founder of GraceLaced and speaker, using each of these platforms to spiritually sow the word of God into people’s hearts.
 Ruth and her husband, Troy, are grateful parents to six boys—their greatest adventure.
-Follow Simons on Instagram.